patrickmaurer/smartmeter/README.md

 # configure

-You'll have to statically set the Influxdb server IP address + database settings inside the code for now.
+You'll have to statically set the InfluxDB server IP address, database and credential settings inside the code for now.

 # run

-``$ ./smartmeter.py -d /dev/ttyUSB0``
+``$ python ./smartmeter.py -d /dev/ttyUSB0``

 * ``-D``:  daemonize

 # credits

-Joost Baltissen is the author of the inital code
+Joost Baltissen is the author of the inital code.
+Romain Aviolat added output to InfluxDB.